Assistance programs Lancaster County Pennsylvania.

 The assistance is not provided indefinitely.
 The local program's guidelines state that a person can get assistance for up to three months at the start of the program.
 Then, if they still need rent or housing help after that time, the assistance can be extended for another three months, for a total of 6 months.

-Additional Lancaster PA housing programs - Almost 10 other organizations specialize in providing rent and housing assistance.
+Additional Lancaster PA housing and rental assistance programs - Almost 10 other organizations specialize in providing rent and housing assistance.
 Families who are faced with a crisis, who have an imminent eviction, or who may need help paying for a security deposit or assistance in applying for section 8 can get help from these centers.
-Learn more.
+Find more information on Lancaster County rent assistance.

 They offer credit counseling and credit card help, mortgage and foreclosure advice, resources for rent help, self sufficiency programs, and more.
 Call them at (717) 397-5182, or stop by at 308 East King Street, Lancaster Pennsylvania.

+Community Action Program of Lancaster is another regional non-profit.
 You can receive short term help from this community action program as well.
-Some of the aid that can be obtained is with utility bills, food aid, child care, and more.
+Some of the financial aid that can be obtained is with utility bills, food aid, child care, and more.

 As an example of one program offered, the OnTrack program can help with heating and energy bills.
 Some of this assistance provided is a reduced equal monthly payment on their utility bill, and it will be based upon both family income and size.
 They will also guarantee electrical service without threat of cutoff.
 You can also get some old bills canceled as well, and OnTrack provides the cancellation of any portion of unpaid bills and any debt owed to PP&L for every month the family makes the OnTrack Payment schedule.
 Weatherization energy saving programs can also be implemented.